 — Elliot Page (@TheElliotPage) March 15, 2011

 Five-time Formula 1 champion Lewis Hamilton has been vegan since 2017.
 The British racing legend adopted a plant-based diet to aid with his athletic performance and help the environment.

-Keen to make the fast-food industry a kinder, greener place, Hamilton has even opened a chain of plant-based burger restaurants, Neat Burger.
+Keen to make the fast-food industry a kinder, greener place, Hamilton has even opened a chain of vegan burger restaurants, Neat Burger.